vmware/terraform-provider-avi/website/docs/d/avi_systemconfiguration.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `admin_auth_configuration` - Dict settings for systemconfiguration.
 * `default_license_tier` - Specifies the default license tier which would be used by new clouds.
+Enum options - ENTERPRISE_16, ENTERPRISE_18.
+Field introduced in 17.2.5.
 * `dns_configuration` - Dict settings for systemconfiguration.
 * `dns_virtualservice_refs` - Dns virtualservices hosting fqdn records for applications across avi vantage.
+If no virtualservices are provided, avi vantage will provide dns services for configured applications.
+Switching back to avi vantage from dns virtualservices is not allowed.
+It is a reference to an object of type virtualservice.
 * `docker_mode` - Boolean flag to set docker_mode.
 * `email_configuration` - Dict settings for systemconfiguration.
 * `global_tenant_config` - Dict settings for systemconfiguration.